CentreForDigitalHumanities/cdh-presentations/README.md

 # Website presentations for the CDH guild 🧙🏽‍♂️ 🛡️ ⚔️ 🪄
 This is a repository to host a bunch of online presentations-as-code for the Centre for Digital Humanities.
 In a nutshell it's a combination of [revealjs](https://revealjs.com/) framework and Github Pages.
+In revealjs site you can find a good documentation and there is a [template](https://centrefordigitalhumanities.github.io/cdh-presentations/slides/template) and a [containers-on-clouds]( https://centrefordigitalhumanities.github.io/cdh-presentations/slides/containers-on-clouds) presentation available here.

 ## How to get a presentation website up and running
 Basic HTML and GIT knowledge is required.